-The main limitation in using deterministic models to simulate hydraulic fracturing growth in the subsurface is defining the location of natural fractures.
-One one hand due to the limited access to the subsurface determining the exact location of natural fractures using seismic and other tools is impossible and on the other hand, deterministic models show that there is no unique solution to determine natural fractures distribution using bottomhole pressure data.
-But we still need to know the geometry of induced fracture network to assess proppant transport and drainage area reached by induced fracture network.
+The main limitation in using deterministic models to simulate hydraulic fracture growth in the subsurface is defining the location of natural fractures with respect to the wellbore.
+On one hand, due to the limited access to the subsurface, determining the exact location of natural fractures using seismic and other tools is quite challenging.
+On the other hand, deterministic models show that there is no unique solution to determine natural fractures distribution using bottomhole pressure data.
+Nevertheless, we still need to know the geometry of induced fracture network to assess proppant transport and drainage area reached by induced fracture network.

+Due to the limited access to the subsurface, natural fractures cannot be mapped directly, and current seismic tools do not have enough resolution to provide a map of natural fractures in the formation.
 The general approach to address this problem is assuming fractures as two perpendicular sets of parallel fractures.
-This approach is typically used for fluid flow in naturally fractured reservoirs asdual-porosity or dualpermeability models (Gilman and Kazemi 1988).
-Following this approach, Xu et al. (2010) developed a semianalytical pseudo 3D fracturing simulator in an effort to predict the growth of hydraulic fracture networks and quantify the mechanical interactions among fractures and between fractures and injection fluid.
-By setting up equations on mechanical interactions between fractures and injected fluid, material balance and formation permeability, the simulator is capable of solving the equations simultaneously and obtaining solutions regarding the characteristic of the induced hydraulic fracturing networks.
-These techniques are very useful in understanding the physics of matrix-fracture fluid interaction, but they often represent an unrealistic assumption about fracture pattern geometry, where the reservoir is idealized as a stack of sugar-cubes.
+This approach is typically used for fluid flow in naturally fractured reservoirs as dual-porosity or dual-permeability models (Gilman and Kazemi 1988).
+Following this approach, Xu et al. (2010) developed a semi-analytical pseudo 3D fracturing simulator in an effort to predict the growth of hydraulic fracture networks and quantify the mechanical interactions among fractures and between fractures and injection fluid.
+By setting up equations on mechanical interactions between fractures and injected fluid, material balance and formation permeability, the simulator is capable of solving the equations simultaneously and obtaining solutions regarding the characteristic of the induced hydraulic fracture networks.
+These techniques are useful in understanding the physics of matrix-fracture fluid interaction, but they often represent an unrealistic assumption about fracture geometry, where the reservoir is idealized as a stack of sugar-cubes.
 An alternative to this approach is to discretely represent the fractures.
-Hence, another approach proposed in the literature to address this challenge by assuming random distribution for natural fractures in the subsurface (Meyer and Bazan, 2011); however, core and outcrop studies revealed different pattern of natural fractures depending on lithologies and formation thickness (Mandl, 2005).
-Thus, mechanistic models have been used in the literature to generate possible realization of natural fractures distributions in the subsurface.
+Hence, another approach is proposed in the literature to address this challenge by assuming random distribution for natural fractures in the subsurface (Meyer and Bazan, 2011); however, core and outcrop studies revealed different patterns of natural fractures depending on lithologies and formation thickness (Mandl, 2005).
+Thus, mechanistic models have been used in the literature to generate possible realizations of natural fractures distributions in the subsurface.
 Olson (2004) has shown that the spatial arrangement of fractures in a given network is strongly dependent on the subcritical crack growth parameters.
-Three regimes of growth have been identified as shown in Figure 6: 1) high subcritical crack index behavior, where fractures grow as clusters with a low median fracture length and the overall fracture intensity, 2) intermediate value subcritical index behavior, where fracture spacing is fairly regular and median length is larger, and 3) low subcritical index behavior, where spacing is again clustered with shorter fracture lengths but with much higher fracture intensity (the clusters are much more closely spaced than with high subcritical index cases).
+Three regimes of growth have been identified as shown in Figures 11: 1) high subcritical crack index behavior, where fractures grow as clusters with a low median fracture length and the overall fracture intensity, 2) intermediate value subcritical index behavior, where fracture spacing is fairly regular and median length is larger, and 3) low subcritical index behavior, where spacing is again clustered with shorter fracture lengths but with much higher fracture intensity (the clusters are much more closely spaced than those with high subcritical index cases).
+Unfortunately in most practical cases, there is no available data or measurement for subcritical index; hence we need to resort to statistical distribution of fractures in outcrops, or utilizing stochastic methods to generate natural fracture patterns.